For Boris Johnson, catching covid-19 was sobering. Less so for Trump.

 Johnson later conceded his condition was far more serious at that point, and “it could have gone either way” while he was in the ICU.
 His father Stanley Johnson later said his son “almost took one for the team.”

-Johnson isolated, Trump didn't.
+Johnson isolated, Trump didn't

 Trump has come under criticism for failing to follow public health guidance throughout the pandemic and to keep himself away from other people while contagious.
 He flew to a fundraiser after knowing he’d been exposed.
 He invited staffers and photographers into his suite at the hospital.
-He enlisted Secret Service into driving him past supporters outside.
+He enlisted the Secret Service to drive him past supporters outside.
 He removed his mask immediately upon his return to the White House.
 And he has mocked his election opponent, Joe Biden — and effectively other Americans — for taking greater precautions.

-At the beginning of the pandemic, Johnson like Trump was cavalier about the virus.
+At the beginning of the pandemic, Johnson, like Trump, was cavalier about the virus.
 In early March, the prime minister boasted about shaking hands during an event at a hospital.
 As most of Europe imposed lockdowns, Johnson resisted.
 But his attitude had begun to shift before his diagnosis, as Britain was hit hard.
 He announced a national lockdown on March 23, urging people to “stay at home, protect our NHS and save lives.”
 On March 26, the night before he disclosed his positive result, he stood at a distance from Chancellor Rishi Sunak outside their Downing Street apartments, as they joined a national round of applause for health workers.

 That was the last time Brits would see their prime minister in public for a month.
 After testing positive, Johnson posted a video message saying: “I’m self-isolating.
 And that’s entirely the right thing to do.”
 For 10 days, he sequestered himself in his apartment and had his meals left on a tray outside his door.
 When he went to the hospital, there were no reports of visitors, and he didn’t venture out into public.